what you think!

-It is not trying to stop or empty the mind, but learning to dis-identify from thoughts and emotions and loosening the hold they have on us.
-These constantly arise, change and disappear – like the weather, but are not what we are.
+It is not trying to stop or empty the mind, but allowing the mind to do its thinking thing, while learning to dis-identify from thoughts and emotions and loosening the hold they have on us.
+These constantly arise, change and disappear – like the weather, but are not who or what we are.
 As we learn how to give less attention to the content of the thinking /feeling mind, we learn to take it less seriously.
-We can thus gain access to the wisdom and insight of the intuitive, 'higher' mind and become more aware of the state of being beyond mind.
+We can thus gain access to the wisdom and insight of the intuitive, ‘higher’ mind and become more aware of the state of being beyond mind.

 (Scroll to the bottom for a free pdf to download.)